oeggy03/tp/docs/UserGuide.md

 Format: `clear`
 <div markdown="span" class="alert alert-warning">
 **:warning: Warning**<br>
-This is a dangerous operation that will delete all contacts you have added!
+This is a dangerous operation that will delete all contacts you have added!<br>
 </div>

 <div markdown="span" class="alert alert-primary">
 **:bulb: Tip**<br>

-* If you are unsure, you may make a copy of the `data` folder in the home folder of SOCareers as a backup before executing this command.
+* If you are unsure, you may make a copy of the `data` folder in the home folder of SOCareers as a backup before executing this command.<br>

 </div>

 **Example**